-- 1. No Federal appropriated funds have been paid or will be paid, by or on behalf of it, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal loan, the entering into of any cooperative agreement, and the extension, continuation, reactival, amendment, or modification of any Federal contract, grant, loan, or cooperative agreement; - 2.
-If any funds other than Pederal appropriated funds have been paid to will be paid to any person for influencing or attempting to influence an officer or employee of any agency, a Manhor of Congress, an officer or employee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, it will complete and submit Standard Form-LLL, "Disclosure Form to Report Lobbying," in exercisince with its instructions; and - 3.
-It will require that the language of paragraph 1 and 2 of this anti-lobbying certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.
+1. No Federal appropriated funds have been paid or will be paid, by or on behalf of it, to any person for influencing or attempting to influence an officer or employee of any agency, a Member of Congress, an officer or employee of any Federal contract, an employee of a Mamber of Congress in connection with the awarding of any Federal contract, the making of any Federal grant, the making of any Federal contract, and the extension, continuation, renewal, amendment, or modification of any Federal contract, grant, icen, or cooperative agreement;

+2. If any funds other than Pederal appropriated funds have been paid or will be paid to any person for influencing or attempting to influence an officer or employee of may agency, a Mamher of Congress, an efficer or amployee of Congress, or an employee of a Member of Congress in connection with this Federal contract, grant, loan, or cooperative agreement, it will complete and submit Standard Form-LLL, "Diselecture Form to Report Lobbying," in accordance with its instructions; and

+3. It will require that the language of paragraph 1 and 2 of this anti-lobbying certification be included in the award documents for all subawards at all tiers (including subcontracts, subgrants, and contracts under grants, loans, and cooperative agreements) and that all subrecipients shall certify and disclose accordingly.

-Authority of Jurisdiction-The consolidated plan is authorized under State and local law (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for which it is seeking funding, in accordance with applicable HUD acquilations.
+Authority of Jurisdiction - The consolidated plan is authorized under State and local law (as applicable) and the jurisdiction possesses the legal authority to carry out the programs for which it is seeking funding, in accordance with applicable HUD regulations.

-Consistency with plan -The housing activities to be undertaken with Community Development Block Grant, HOMB, Emergency Solutions Grant, and Housing Opportunities for Persons With AUS funds are consistent with the strategic plan in the jurisdiction's consolidated plan.
+Consistency with plan -The housing activities to be undertaken with Community Development Block Grant, HOMB, Buergeory Solutions Grant, and Housing Opponunities for Persons With AUS funds are consistent with the strategic plan in the jurisdiction's consolidated plan.

-Section $3\sim B$ will comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
+Section 3 ~ It will comply with section 3 of the Housing and Urban Development Act of 1968 (12 U.S.C.
 1701u) and implementing regulations at 24 CFR Part 135.